oneananda/C_Sharp_Examples/Explicit_Conversions/README.md

 - Converting `decimal` to `int`
 - Converting `string` to `int` using `Parse` and `TryParse`
 - Converting `object` to a specific type
+- Converting Object to Specific Type: using 'as' keyword
+- Converting Object to Specific Type: using 'as' keyword - null
+- Converting Object to Specific Type: check using 'is' keyword
+- Customer Vendor Example with 'as' keyword implementation
+- Customer Vendor Example with 'is' keyword implementation

 ## Usage